jdawson4/evolveAntenna/README.md

 3. scipy, for scientific processing.
 We'll be using its optimization functions to do some quick antenna-designing
 4. shapely, which is a geometry library which we're using to make sure that we aren't getting our wires crossed

+You can also check out xnec2c here, https://www.xnec2c.org/, which helps me to visualize the results.
+The script create_nec_file.py can take any string of floats and create a .nec file for viewing in xnec2c.

 Massive thanks to Timothy Molteno, whose NEC++ rewrite into C++ and Python made this project possible.
 The repository here https://github.com/tmolteno/necpp asks that I credit that work like so:
 Timothy C.A.
 Molteno, ''NEC2++: An NEC-2 compatible Numerical Electromagnetics Code'', Electronics Technical Reports No. 2014-3, ISSN 1172-496X, October 2014.